dimstav23/SPP/benchmarks/bugs/README.md

 To reproduce the pmembench bugs found with SPP, run:
 ```
+$ cd PROJECT_ROOT/benchmarks/bugs
-./spp_bugs.sh <path-to-pm>
+$ BENCHMARK_PM_PATH=/path/to/pm ./spp_bugs.sh
 ```
-where `path-to-pm` is the directory where benchmarks will create the persistent memory pools.
+where `/path/to/pm` is the directory where benchmarks will create the persistent memory pools.

 During the execution, you can view in the `stdout` the outcome of the bugs reproduction.
 Every script should end with a segmentation fault (expected).